-Apply the following configuration in the HQ router in order to register the five conference-bridge resources as the highest priority on the subscriber and as the second priority on the publisher.
+Apply the following configuration in the HQ router in order to register the five conference-bridge resources as the highest priority on the primary subscriber and as the second priority on the backup subscriber.
 The same configuration is used in the remote-site routers if conferencing resources are needed.